 PCI DSS

 PCI DSS stands for Payment Card Industry Data Security Standard.
-This is a set of security standards developed by major payment card manufacturers, including Visa, Mastercard, American Express, Discover, and JCB International.
+This is a set of information security standards developed by major payment card manufacturers, including Visa, Mastercard, American Express, Discover, and JCB International.

-The primary goal of PCI DSS is to protect cardholder info and prevent unauthorized access, fraud and data breaches.
+The primary goal of PCI DSS is to protect cardholder information and prevent unauthorized access, fraud and data breaches.
 Meeting the PCI DSS rules is mandatory for any organization that accepts, processes, stores or transmits payment card information.

 PCI DSS provides the comprehensive regulatory frameworks for businesses that process payment card data to ensure the secure processing, storage, and transmission of cardholder data.